 Design and Technology at Hensall Community Primary School

 The learning environment across the school will be more consistent with design and technology technical vocabulary displayed, spoken and used by all learners.
-Whole-school and parental engagement will be improved through the use of design and technology-specific home learning tasks and opportunities suggested for wider learning.
 We want to ensure that Design and Technology is loved by teachers and pupils across school, therefore encouraging them to want to continue building on this wealth of skills and understanding, now and in the future.
 Impact can also be measured through key questioning skills built into lessons, child-led assessment such as success criteria grids and KWL grids and summative assessments aimed at targeting next steps in learning.

 Here's what some of our pupils think about DT at Hensall:

 "I loved making something new out of recycled materials." ( Andorra)

 "I've still got my bird feeder." ( Bryce)

 Curriculum Progression Documents

 The curriculum progression document for D&T shows how we map subject knowledge and skills sequentially from EYFS to Year 6.
 In each year group, we know the order of what our pupils have learnt, what they are learning and what they will need to learn in the future.
 This document enables us to identify any gaps in learning that need to be addressed to ensure that new learning makes sense to our pupils.